Skip to content

 1. Focus on stable corporate demand

-Instead of competing for tourists, Shortstay serves corporate mobility, relocation, temporary assignments, academic exchanges, and health professionals — segments with continuous demand throughout the year, without seasonality.
+Instead of competing for tourists, Shortstay serves corporate mobility, relocation, temporary assignments, academic exchange, and healthcare professionals — segments with continuous demand throughout the year, without seasonality.

 2. Minimum stay of 30 days

 Eliminating weekend tourism means eliminating the seasonal curve.
-Each booking is at least one month — which drastically reduces vacancy windows between guests.
+Each booking lasts at least one month — drastically reducing the vacancy window between guests.

 3. Recurring corporate pipeline

-Contracts with companies, consultancies, hospitals, universities, and government agencies generate predictable and renewable flow.
-When one employee leaves, another often moves in — frequently to the same unit.
+Contracts with companies, consultancies, hospitals, universities, and government agencies generate a predictable and renewable flow.
+When one employee leaves, another takes their place — often in the same unit.

 4. Multiple units in the same building

-Operating several units in the same building creates operational scale: cleaning, maintenance, check-in, and management become more efficient, and corporate clients prefer to concentrate their teams at a single address.
+Operating several units in the same building creates operational scale: cleaning, maintenance, check-in, and management become more efficient, and corporate clients prefer to concentrate their teams in a single address.

 5. Reservation management technology

-Proprietary management system synchronizes availability, dynamic pricing, automatic renewals, and departure forecasting — eliminating the “gaps” between bookings that destroy occupancy.
+Proprietary management system synchronizes availability, dynamic pricing, automatic renewals, and move-out forecasts — eliminating the "gaps" between bookings that destroy occupancy.

 6. Product standardization

 Each apartment delivers the same experience: furniture, equipment, internet, cleaning standards.
-This increases satisfaction, generates spontaneous renewal, and facilitates immediate re-leasing after each departure.
+This increases satisfaction, generates spontaneous renewals, and facilitates immediate re-letting after each departure.

-No penalties, no renegotiation, no contractual rework.
-Guests who need to extend simply extend — and the unit never stays empty due to bureaucracy.
+No penalties, no renegotiations, no contractual rework.
+Guests who need to extend simply do — and the unit never remains empty due to bureaucratic issues.

 8. Strategic portfolio location